kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

 ### Pipelines

-Fluent Bit comes with a concept similar to pipelines, which supports flexible combination of inputs with outputs and filtering in between - for details, see [Fluent Bit: Output](https://docs.fluentbit.io/manual/concepts/data-pipeline/output).
+Fluent Bit comes with a pipeline concept, which supports flexible combination of inputs with outputs and filtering in between - for details, see [Fluent Bit: Output](https://docs.fluentbit.io/manual/concepts/data-pipeline/output).
-Kyma's telemetry component brings a predefined setup of the Fluent Bit Daemon Set and a base configuration, which assures that the application logs of the workloads in the cluster are processed reliably and efficiently.
-Additionally, the telemetry component provides a Kubernetes API called `LogPipeline` to configure custom outputs with some filtering capabilities.
+Kyma's telemetry component brings a predefined setup of the Fluent Bit DaemonSet and a base configuration, which assures that the application logs of the workloads in the cluster are processed reliably and efficiently.
+Additionally, the telemetry component provides a Kubernetes API called `LogPipeline` to configure outputs with some filtering capabilities.

 ![Pipeline Concept](./assets/telemetry-logging-pipelines.drawio.svg)